tarantool/doc/doc/concepts/configuration.rst

                     role1:
                       greeting: 'Hi'

-    -   If configurations for different roles are provided at different levels, both configurations are applied at the instance level.
+    -   If the configurations for different roles are provided at different levels, both configurations are applied at the instance level.
         In the example below, ``instance001`` has ``role1.greeting`` set to ``'Hi'`` and ``role2.farewell`` set to ``'Bye'``:

         ..  code-block:: yaml